ryuwd/ryuwd.github.io/index.md

 ## Latest projects
-- **2019-20** Data-driven Alignment of the Tracker for the Mu2e Experiment with cosmic rays (MSc Thesis write up ongoing)
+- **2019-20** Data-driven Alignment of the Tracker for the Mu2e Experiment with cosmic rays
 - **2019-20** Continuous integration tools for the Mu2e Computing and Software group (see [Mu2e/Offline](https://github.com/Mu2e/Offline/pulls))
 - **2019-20** Data-acquisition tools for the Mu2e Stopping Target Monitor (test beam)